Android and iOS: 26 apps & games now free for a limited time only | NextPit

 - Filtatron

-($4.99)- Filters and audio effects to apply on iPhone or iPad compatible with the audio/microphone input of the device.
+($4.99)- Audio filters and effects to apply to an iPhone or iPad compatible with the device's audio/microphone input.

 - Animoog

-($9.99)(offers in-app purchases) - Moog audio synthesizer also available in an iPad version;
+($19.99)(offers in-app purchases) - Moog audio synthesizer also available in an iPad version.

 - Minimoog Model D Synthesizer